SACHSTech/ConsoleProgramTemplate/README.md

 ## Running Your Code in VS Code
 To run your code, hit the F5 function key on your keyboard (you may need to hit fn + F5, depending on your keyboard configuration).
 On the command prompt at the top that appears, enter the name of the program you want to run.
-For example, to run `Program1.java`, enter `Program1` into the prompt.
+For example, to run `Program1.java`, hit F5 and then enter `Program1` into the prompt.

 ## Committing Your Code